Best streaming devices in 2023

 Not much has changed since last year's model

 The new Roku Ultra is pretty much still the great streaming box it's always been, just with a couple of tweaks — and keeping most of the perks you'd expect for $100 (4K HDR video and fast performance for starters).
 For example, they've also added Dolby Vision, a must for those streaming high-quality movies and TV shows.
 Plus, it's still got a USB port which allows for folks to play back their own library of movie files on their TV.
 Yes, you don't even need to learn what a media server is, or how to set one up.
 This year's model also offers a faster processor and better wireless streaming.
+It even packs a button on the side to make your remote chirp when you can't find it.

 The other big boon of this model is that you can program the Roku remote's two customizable buttons to open your favorite channels, in addition to the pre-programmed ones for Netflix, Hulu, Sling TV and Vudu.
 The included earbud headphones sweeten the deal, as they plug right into the remote control for private listening.
-This is highly important to those who want to watch TV without disturbing the other person in the room.
+This is highly important to those who want to watch TV without disturbing the other people in the room.

 Read our full Roku Ultra (2020) review.